ClearBlade/Decision-Trees-NPM/README.md

     minNumSamples: 3});
  ```

- - After setting up the model, the training data can be set up as shown below.
+ - After configuring the classifier, the training data can be set up as shown below.
 This data includes Readings recorded from 3 sensors (Power, Temperature and Accelerometer) inside a machine.
 The training labels are also defined which give information about whether a maintenance was required for a given set of sensor values. ( 0 - Maintenance Not Required; 1 - Maintenance Required )
 ``` javascript
   var training_data = [
       [1350, 73.4, 0.0683],